dotnet/dnceng/Documentation/ProjectDocs/Staging-Pipeline/making-and-validating-changes.md

 The [Signing Extensions](https://dev.azure.com/dnceng/internal/_git/dotnet-release?path=%2Fsrc%2FMicrosoft.DotNet.Release%2FMicrosoft.DotNet.Signing.Extensions&version=GBmain) project is where all of our signing-related tasks live.
 If you need to make changes to the signing setup, modify this project.

-The Release CLI, Release Library, and Signing Extnesions already have tests alongside their code.
+The Release CLI, Release Library, and Signing Extensions already have tests alongside their code.
 Any new functionality should have test coverage added to it.

 ## Validating Changes